 Born in Yokohama, Japan where his father, a New Englander, was a Canadian Pacific Railways executive.
 He purchased Ethelwynde as a grand romantic gesture for his second wife Emily Low (Bacon) Lindsley.
 He tore down the original wood framed house and replaced it with the mansion that stands on the property today.
 Many of the original wood framed Gilded Age mansions were prone to devastating fires , so Mr. Lindsley’s renovation was as much a safety measure as one of modernization.
 Mr. Lindsley and his brother had founded hundreds of mines over the years, including the Falconbridge Nickel Mine which is still one of the largest producers of nickel today.
 Fortunately for us, Halstead had some of that nickel brought to Ethelwynde where one can still find the beautiful nickel bath fixtures throughout the mansion.
-When Halstead wasn’t searching for vast ores of Canadian nickel ore, he enjoyed the new mansion with his wife and their daughter Virginia, who was eventually married at Ethelwynde in 1943.
+When Halstead wasn’t searching for vast ores of Canadian nickel ore, he enjoyed the new mansion with his wife and their daughter Virginia, whose wedding was held at Ethelwynde in 1943.

 In 1948, Ethelwynde was sold to Mrs. Isabella Hunnewell Dexter.
 Mr. Dexter, her third husband, was a direct descendent of John Singleton Copley, the foremost artist in Colonial America.
 Several works of art painted by John Singleton Copley were donated by Mrs. Dexter and can still be found in the National Gallery in Washington D.C.
 The Hunnewell family were well-known horticulturalists who created vast greenways throughout Boston, so it is no surprise that Isabella Hunnewell Dexter ultimately purchased fellow horticulturalist Kate Taylor Winthrop's property.